pedosb/puppet-java/README.markdown

 ####`source`

 This parameter specifies the source for the java archive.
 This file must be in the files directory in the caller module.
+Value should be the exact name of the downloaded JDK or JRE archive file put in the files directory

 **Only .tar.gz, .gz or .bin format as provided on Oracle's download website are supported.**

 ####`deploymentdir`